Laws, Regulations & Annotations

 (5) Example 5: Distributor F receives three tobacco products packaged as one unit, as a "three for the price of two" promotional package, labeled with a single UPC barcode.
 As the products are packaged together as one inseparable unit, tax is based on the total package price.

 (6) Example 6: Distributor G receives two units, to sell as a "buy one, get one free" promotion.
 Each unit is separately packaged and each unit is labeled with a UPC barcode.
 Because one unit is being provided for free, tax would apply to the wholesale cost of each separate unit as calculated by a method discussed in subdivision (c).

 (7) Example 7: Distributor H receives a three percent discount for paying their supplier within 10 days of receipt of their items.
 To calculate the wholesale cost, Distributor H must add the three percent discount to the price paid for the products.

-The Board's annual determination of the rate of tax that applies to other tobacco products shall be made based on the wholesale cost of tobacco products as of March 1 of the current calendar year and shall be effective during the next fiscal year, beginning July 1.
+(g) Rate Setting.
+The California Department of Tax and Fee Administration’s annual determination of the tax rate that applies to other tobacco products shall be made based on the wholesale cost of tobacco products as of March 1 of the current calendar year and shall be effective during the next fiscal year, beginning July 1.